adammiller/jquery.simpleValidation.js/README.md

 ## Extending

 You can extend the base validation rules with your own, and can override the classname settings.
-Here's how:
 ```js

 $.simpleValidation.fn.extend( {